rbmrclo/spacers_and_dividers/README.md

 ## Usage

-   The vertical spacer is the only available feature as of v1.
-We're still working on the awesome dividers. :)
+   The vertical spacer is the only available feature as of now.
    To start using it, just create a ```<div class='vspacer-[PREFERRED HEIGHT]'></div>``` and the wizards will automatically do the spacing.
 (Without the brackets ofcourse)